Health Services

 • Better understanding of the self helps planning for the future.

-• Diagnosis helps individuals’ access appropriate support.
+• Diagnosis helps individuals’ access the right support.

 • Document any involvement with the criminal justice system as well as employment tribunals, litigation etc.